Barbery/laravel-phpredis/README.md

 You can install it by composer, just execute below command

 ### for laravel >= 5.4
 Since laravel 5.4, laravel already support phpredis dirver.
 So, you don't need to use this library.
+[More info](https://laravel.com/docs/5.4/redis)

 ### for laravel >= 5.3
 ```bash